tribshms/rtdocs/docs/man/Model_Parameters_Forcings.rst

 Model Parameters
 ------------------

 In the case of soil and vegetation cover, different sources of data can be used to assign uniform or spatially-explicit parameter values required for the governing equations.
 The soils parameters listed in **Table 3.1** are necessary for carrying out the vertical infiltration and lateral flow redistribution, as well computing the soil heat budget within the sloped, heterogeneous, anisotropic soil columns assumed at each Voronoi polygon.
 Note that the parameter requirements vary with the specified hydrologic processes selected during a model run.
 For example, the surface heat parameters are only required if the radiation balance is computed.
 The order in which the soil parameters are listed in the tabular input should correspond to the list below and the units should match.
+Actual parameter names are not important for tabular input, whereas raster-based inputs assume slightly different naming conventions.
 Similar units need to be used when specifying soil parameters as raster inputs.

         **Table 3.1** tRIBS Soil Parameter Description